hasura/ndc-hub/rfcs/0002-distribution.md

 After implementation of this system, follow-up actions should be performed:

+* Publication of package definition archives for all connectors
-* Publication of new compatible versions of all available connectors
+* Publication of new versions of all available connectors linking to archives

 ### Out of Scope for this RFC